 “I find it quite fulfilling to know that I’m being efficient with my time.
 From the outset, I thought it’d be hard to handle 50-60 hours of work with study.
 But then I learned a few tricks along the way to make it work like recording the most important part of my online lessons to listen to on the commute.

 “This little hack helped me fit in some valuable study before my assignments were due.
 You really do what you can to make it work when you want to achieve something.
 I discovered many little skills like that on the way to finishing my degree, which actually made the juggle in itself a learning experience.”

 Get in early, like Adam

 Recently, the Australian Government released higher education standards for the finance sector, which include compulsory education requirements for both new and existing financial advisers, meaning advisers are required to hold a degree by 2024.

-Adam got in early.
-He finished his degree in early 2017 and is now hoping to inspire others in his industry like him to not only meet the education requirements but to create more opportunities through further education.
+Adam finished his degree in early 2017 and is now hoping to inspire others in his industry like him to not only meet the education requirements but to create more opportunities through further education.

 “The majority of the people I work with have 20+ years’ of rich industry experience behind them and the reality is we all need to meet industry requirements.
 But it’s more than that.